Licensed & Insured • Guelph, Ontario

 add

-Watch for persistent window condensation in winter, musty odours in interior rooms, bathroom mould that keeps coming back, and a stuffy feeling that clears up when you crack a window.
-Doors pulling shut on their own when the range hood runs is a sign of negative pressure.
-Student rentals near the University of Guelph with higher occupancy levels are especially prone because more people generate more moisture and CO2.
-Newer homes in Hanlon Creek that were built very airtight also develop issues because there is almost no natural air exchange through the walls.
+Watch for persistent window condensation in winter, musty odours in interior rooms, mould appearing on cold exterior walls, and a stuffy feeling that clears up when you crack a window.
+Doors pulling shut on their own when the dryer runs is a sign of negative pressure.
+Higher-occupancy properties near the University of Guelph are especially prone, because more people generate more moisture and CO2 than the original system was sized to handle.
+Newer homes in Hanlon Creek built very airtight develop the same issues from the opposite direction, since there is almost no natural air exchange through the envelope.

 add